 For information on the Program in Education, contact Vicki Stocking (213 West Duke, 660-3075).
 For advice about this program from a member of the Mathematics Department, see Jack Bookman (027A Physics, 660-2831, bookman@math.duke.edu).

 For information on Duke's MAT program, contact the Director, Rosemary Thorne (213 West Duke, 684-4353, rrt@acpub.duke.edu).
 For advice about MAT program from a member of the Mathematics Department, see Richard Hodel (228C Physics Building, 660-2846).
-Students considering teaching as a profession can get excellent experience working as graders, lab T.A.'s and/or help room assistants in the Department of Mathematics (see Employment in the Department, page 22).
+Students considering teaching as a profession can get excellent experience working as graders, lab T.A.'s and/or help room assistants in the Department of Mathematics.